fbpx

 LearningFuze Data Science Bootcamp

-LearningFuze offers a data science boot camp through a strategic partnership with Concordia University Irvine.
 Offering students the choice of live online or in-person instruction, the program gives students ample opportunities to interact one-on-one with their instructors.
 LearningFuze also offers partial tuition refunds to students who are unable to find a job within six months of graduation.

 The program’s curriculum includes modules in machine learning and deep learning and artificial intelligence.
-However, it is important to note that there are no scholarships available, and the program does not accept the GI Bill.
+However, it is essential to note that there are no scholarships available, and the program does not accept the GI Bill.

 8. Thinkful Data Science Bootcamp